“It is not our differences that divide us. It is our inability to recognize, accept, and celebrate those differences”

 Laura Yaussi, 1st grade teacher, Cottonwood Plains Elementary, Loveland, Colorado.

 “This model has totally changed how I do things in my school…especially the way I use power more consciously.
 For me, it’s so important to do no harm.
-And while I understand my role as a Latino leader in my school – I am learning from the PDS, the model, and from consultation with The Sum how my power and my privilege across many sociocultural differences can be used with more awareness, effectiveness, and care in my relationships to our school secretary, our custodian, the teachers, parents and, of course, the students.”
+And while I understand my role as a Latino leader in my school – I am learning from the PDA, the model, and from consultation with The Sum how my power and my privilege across many sociocultural differences can be used with more awareness, effectiveness, and care in my relationships to our school secretary, our custodian, the teachers, parents and, of course, the students.”

 Guillermo Medina, School Principal, Columbine Elementary, Boulder Valley School District, Boulder, Colorado